Frequently Asked Questions

 What is the difference between trolling and bottom fishing?

 Trolling for pelagic fish is done in deep waters, using outriggers, downriggers and trolling rods, while the boat is moving at a certain slow speed.
 We normally have 4 or 5 lines in the water to maximize your chances of catching fish.
-The crew normally sets the bait and as soon as there is a strike, the customer starts fighting & reeling in the catch.
-Please note trolling is a patient sport, but very exciting as soon as the fish strikes.

 What is the difference between the 4 and 6 hour tour?